How to Use Diagram Info Shape?

 Overview of this Tutorial

-Using Diagram Info Shape
+Using the Diagram Info Shape

 - Download Online-Shopping.vpp.
 You can also find this file at the bottom of this tutorial, under the Resources section.